 - Optionally click change widget icon and replace it with your own image.

 A file explorer window appears, allowing you to select a local image file to use as the widget icon.

 - Choose a tool by clicking one of the icons or multiple tools by pressing the Ctrl key while clicking icons.
 The following selection tools are available.
 If multiple tools are chosen including Select By Rectangle, it becomes the default tool when using the widget.

 - Select By Circle

 - Select By Polygon

-- Click Set the selection colordrop-down menu to choose the color to highlight the selected features.
+- From the Set the selection color menu, choose the color to highlight the selected features.

 - There are two options for Interactive selection mode: one is to select features that are totally or partially within the rectangle and the other is to select features that are completely within the rectangle.

-- Check Allow to export selected features if you want to allow users to export the selected features to a CSV file, Feature Collection, GeoJSON file, or to My Content as feature collection items in ArcGIS Online or Portal for ArcGIS.
+- Check Allow to export selected features if you want to allow users to export the selected features to a CSV file, Feature Collection, GeoJSON file, or to My Content tab of the contents page as feature collection items in ArcGIS Online or ArcGIS Enterprise..

 Use the Select widget